Learning High-Order Relationships of Brain Regions: Method

 For the second term (redundancy) in Equation \ref{equ:ib2}, we have

 \begin{proposition} (Upper bound of $I(H;X)$ in \multiheadname{})

 \end{proposition}

-where $\boldsymbol{h}^i_j$ and $X_j$ is the $j$-th row of $\boldsymbol{h}^i$ and $X$ respectively. $p^k_{\theta,i}$ is the mask probability in Equation \ref{equ:shallow}. $\mathbb{H}$ is the entropy computation.
+where $\boldsymbol{h}^k_i$ and $X_i$ is the $i$-th row of $\boldsymbol{h}^k$ and $X$ respectively. $p^k_{\theta,i}$ is the mask probability in Equation \ref{equ:shallow}. $\mathbb{H}$ is the entropy computation.
 The equality holds if and only if nodes are independent and hyperedges do not overlap.
+It's important to clarify that optimizing Equation \ref{equ:multi_drop} does not imply a penalty for overlaps.
 The second inequality is inspired by \cite{kim2021drop}.
 The proof of the proposition can be found in Appendix~\ref{app:proof1}.

-Therefore, instead of optimizing the intractable objective \ref{equ:ib2}, we optimize its upper bound (i.e. loss function) according to Equation \ref{equ:lowerbound} and \ref{equ:multi_drop}.
+Therefore, instead of optimizing the intractable objective Equations \ref{equ:ib2}, we optimize its upper bound (i.e. loss function) according to Equations \ref{equ:lowerbound} and \ref{equ:multi_drop}.